 Yokohama has 11 train lines operated by six different railway and subway companies, meaning it has fantastic access to all corners of the Kanto region.

-Keikyu Main Line (Keikyu)
+Keikyu Main Line (Keikyu Corpotation)

 This Keikyu Main Line connects Tokyo with Kanagawa, running from Sengakuji to Uraga.
 It passes through Shinagawa, Keikyu Kamata, Keikyu Kawasaki, Kanagawa, Yokohama and Yokosuka-chuo among others with connections including the JR Yamanote Line, Keikyu Airport Line and the JR Nambu Line at Shinagawa, Keikyu Kamata and Keikyu Kawasaki (a short walk of around 200m to the nearby JR Kawasaki Station) respectively (with many more available at Shinagawa, Kanagawa and Yokohama).
 There are a variety of services including Local, Limited Express and an airport express to Haneda Airport.

-Sagami Railway Main Line (Sagami Railway)
+Sotetsu Railway Main Line (Sotetsu Holdings)

-The Sagami Main Line operates within Kanagawa prefecture, running from Yokohama to Ebina.
+The Sotetsu Main Line operates within Kanagawa prefecture, running from Yokohama to Ebina.
 It passes through Nishi-Yokohama, Hoshikawa, Futamatagawa and Yamato among others with connections including the Odakyu Enoshima, Shin-Yokohama and Sagami Line at Yamato, Nishiya and Ebina respectively (with many more available at Yokohama).
 Services include Local, Rapid, Express and Limited Express.

 Tokyu-Toyoko Line (Tokyu Corporation)